disic133/vhs-devops-lab/README.md

 ## Usage instructions

-It is required to have the provided Dockerfile, scripts, and Nexus binaries archive in the same directory.
+It is required to have the provided Dockerfile and scripts in the same directory.
 If the user is not root, run the scripts using sudo command

 ## Building the Container Image

 To build the Nexus container image, run the provided "ShScript1.sh" script.
-The script uses the provided Dockerfile and builds the container image for the Nexus server.
+The script downloads Nexus binaries, then uses the provided Dockerfile and builds the container image for the Nexus server.
+After the process binaries are deleted because they are not needed from that point on.

 ## Running the container